andrew-johnson-4/andrew-johnson-4/README.md

    * ✓ Cons convenience functions
    * user-defined functions
      * unsugared functions: `λ. tail $_`
+       * $_ yields this in expression context (is actually a noop)
+       * apply user-defined functions as bound variables
      * sugared functions: `λx y z.
 XYZ x y z`
      * open problem for typechecking: `let` is a macro that manipulates the stack frame, how should this be modelled?
        * assumptions about the registers and memory model are implicit parameters to all functions